lightly-io/the-lightly-method/README.md

 ## Measurements
 Send out a Google form before the first session.
 The Google form should be anonymous and measure sustainability and productivity from a subjective level on a scale of 1-10.
 Set a goal with the group on what numbers you want to reach.
 Once you've reached your goals, there's no need for more sessions.

+## Pre-reflection
+Before the group meets, the participants should all spent some time to reflect on their situation on their own.
+Methods for reflection include meditation, journaling, open & honest conversations and taking walks.
+The should come into the session with an idea of what their main obstacle is.

+It is the facilitator's job to encourage this reflection.
+I usually send out the suggestion when I send the measurement form.

 ## Asking questions
 During the session, each participant will take turn to share their greatest obstacle to sustainable productivity.
 Your role as a facilitator is to ask questions about this obstacle.
 The goal is either to come up with a new way to see it, or the create an experiment where we could perhaps remove it.
+Sometimes, just talking about something is solving it: you feel heard, not alone.
+Talking about it might also clarify your thinking, which could be a solution in and of itself.

 I've listed benefits under each question to clarify the point of asking them.
 Not all benefits will come of each question, and if you notice that a question doesn't seem to bring any benefit, just stop asking it.